matzew/aerogear-ios/README.md

 iOS/Objective-C client library implementation for AeroGear

-Not much yet here....
-Only an early draft for a potential AeroGear iOS client lib, based on the [AFNetworking](https://github.com/AFNetworking/AFNetworking/) library.
+The AeroGear iOS client lib is based on the [AFNetworking](https://github.com/AFNetworking/AFNetworking/) library.

 The project requires [CocoaPods](http://cocoapods.org/) for dependency management;